7frank/cookiecutter-template-generator/README.md

 - install esrun `npm i -g @digitak/esrun`
 - install dependencies then run `yarn` or `npm i`
+- (optional) run `npm link` to install the `ctg` cli on your system

 # how to

 Disclaimer: currently this is only a rough outline and will not work out of the box

 - follow the installation section
-- create a cookiecutter template from the configuration provided inside of cookie.generator.ts `export DEBUG=* && ctg -c ./examples/auth-service.ts `
+- create a cookiecutter template

+  - you may choose any file format or language you want here.
+The Result must be JSON that conforms to the CookieGenerator Schema
+  - an example config exists at `./examples/auth-service.ts`
+  - run the example like the following: `esrun ./examples/auth-service.ts | ctg -` which will first compile the example and output a JSON string that again is piped to the ctg cli

-- this will generate files in the ./out folder
+- following the steps above will generate files in the ./out folder (which are are a valid cookiecutter template)
 - now run `cookiecutter ./out/` which will ask you for some variables and create files & folders that from the previously generated cookiecutter template

 ```